blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: name

-      The object's name. (read-only). **type** string.
+      The object's name. (read-only).

+      :type: string

    .. attribute:: mass

       The object's mass

-      .. note:: The object must have a physics controller for the mass to be applied, otherwise the mass value will be returned as 0.0 **type** float
+      .. note:: The object must have a physics controller for the mass to be applied, otherwise the mass value will be returned as 0.0.

+      :type: float

    .. attribute:: linVelocityMin